nocomplexity/ArchitecturePlaybook/introduction.md

 Many good books and courses already exist that cover the why and how of (Enterprise) IT architecture.
 So this book will not explain aspects and concepts of the very broad field of IT architecture.
 This playbook is targeted on providing practical tools for creating your IT architecture or design faster and better.
 So the focus is 100% on the real thing by using the following leading principles:

 1. Tools that speed up creating your business IT Architecture.
-2. Templates ready to use for creating business IT Architecture documents.
-3. Collections of principles, requirements, standards and reference architecture that speed up the creation of your architecture deliverable.
+2. Collections of principles, requirements, standards and reference architecture that speed up the creation of your architecture deliverable.
-4. Collection of various Architecture OSS Tools that speed up creating your business IT architecture.
+3. Collection of various Architecture OSS Tools that speed up creating your business IT architecture.
-5. Collection of architecture QA  tools to control and manage your IT projects.
+4. Collection of architecture QA  tools to control and manage your IT projects.
-6. Collection of reusable reference architectures, foundation architecture, architecture journals and more.
+5. Collection of reusable reference architectures, foundation architecture, architecture journals and more.
 Knowing where you can find what in an easy way will reduce your time.
 So you will have more time to spend on solving your problem in your organization.

 ## Caution: This architecture playbook contains **OPEN material** only!